 • Tenderness along the sides of the knee joint upon palpation.

-ACL tears typically do not mend on their own, due to their position within the knee and the interference of synovial fluid, which fills the knee joint.
-This fluid hampers the natural healing process of the ligament.
+ACL tears typically do not heal on their own due to their position within the knee and the interference of synovial fluid, which hampers the natural healing process of the ligament.
+Therefore, for individuals with a complete ACL tear, especially those engaged in sports, ACL reconstruction surgery is often the recommended path.

-Therefore, for individuals with a complete ACL tear, especially those engaged in sports, surgery is often the recommended path.
-We specialise in both the surgical treatment and rehabilitation necessary to expedite your return to an active lifestyle.
-It is crucial not to make such decisions in isolation but to consult with a specialist for individualised advice.
-A deep understanding of the ACL’s anatomy is essential for effective reconstruction.
+Hip & Knee Orthopaedics in Singapore specialises in both the surgical treatment and rehabilitation necessary to expedite your return to an active lifestyle.
+It’s crucial to consult with a specialist for individualised advice.
+A deep understanding of the ACL’s anatomy is essential for effective reconstruction surgery.

 The diagnostic journey for ACL tears involves a multifaceted approach, encompassing clinical scrutiny and advanced imaging modalities.
 Below delineates our standard procedure for discerning ACL tears:

-1. Gathering detailed information regarding the injury’s circumstances and immediate symptoms.
+• Patient History Compilation: Gathering detailed information regarding the injury’s circumstances and immediate symptoms.

-2. Implementation of specific tests like the Lachman test and anterior drawer test to assess ACL integrity.
+• Physical Examination: Thorough evaluation of the knee for indications of swelling, tenderness and stability, including specific tests like the Lachman test and anterior drawer test to assess ACL integrity.

-1. Acknowledged as the gold standard for ACL injury diagnosis, MRI furnishes high-resolution images of soft tissues, affording a comprehensive depiction of the ACL and potential concomitant injuries to ligaments, menisci, or cartilage.
+• Magnetic Resonance Imaging (MRI): Acknowledged as the gold standard for ACL injury diagnosis, MRI furnishes high-resolution images of soft tissues, affording a comprehensive depiction of the ACL and potential concomitant injuries to ligaments, menisci or articular cartilage.

 During the procedure of an anterior cruciate ligament reconstruction, the patient is usually given general anaesthesia.
 Following the administration of anaesthesia, the knee is cleaned with antiseptic and draped.

 The surgery begins with an arthroscope placed into the knee joint using a small incision on the outer side.
 Another portal is made on the medial side.
-The knee is then examined using the arthroscope, and the integrity of the 3 compartments of the knee confirmed.
+The knee is then examined using the arthroscope, and the integrity of the three compartments of the knee is confirmed.
 The ACL tear is also confirmed.

 We have assembled some packages to help our new patients.